linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 6 - Options Futures and Other Derivatives/Chapter 20 - Options Markets Introduction.md

 A long straddle is established by buying both a call and a put, each with the same exercise price,  $X$ , and the same expiration date,  $T$ .
 Straddles are useful strategies for investors who believe a stock price will move a lot but are uncertain about the direction of the move.
 For example, suppose you believe an important court case that will make or break a company is about to be settled, and the market is not yet aware of the situation.
 The stock price will either double in value if the case is settled favorably or drop by half if the settlement goes against the company.
 The straddle will do well regardless of the outcome because its value rises when the stock price makes either extreme upward or downward moves from  $X$ .

 The worst-case scenario for a straddle is no movement in the stock price.
-If  $S_{T}$  equals  $X$ , both the call and the put expire worthless, and the investor's outlay for the purchase of both options is lost.
+If $S_{T}$ equals $X$, both the call and the put expire worthless, and the investor's outlay for the purchase of both options is lost.
 Straddles, therefore, are bets on volatility.
 The straddle investor must view the stock as more volatile than the market does.

 The payoff to a straddle is presented in Table 20.3.
 The solid line in Figure 20.9, Panel C, illustrates this payoff.
-Notice the portfolio payoff is always positive, except at the one point where the portfolio has zero value,  $S_{T} = X$ .
+Notice the portfolio payoff is always positive, except at the one point where the portfolio has zero value, $S_{T} = X$.
 You might wonder why all investors don't pursue such a seemingly "no-lose" strategy.
 The reason is that the straddle requires that both the put and call be purchased.
 The value of the portfolio at expiration, while never negative, still must exceed the initial outlay for a straddle to clear a profit.

 The dashed line in Figure 20.9, Panel C, is the profit diagram, which lies below the payoff line by the initial cost of the straddle,  $P + C$ .
 The final stock price must depart from  $X$  by this amount for the straddle to provide a profit.